cmeiklejohn/chirps/README.md

     * `main.jsx` is the entry point.
     * `components/app.jsx` is where the client-side routes are defined.

+## Tutorial

+There's an incomplete application in the `tutorial` branch, that you can complete by adding the backend pieces to talk to Antidote.

 ## Other

 The database state can be reset and initialized using a simple API call: